labwc/labwc/README.md

 ### 1.3 Why The Openbox Theme Specification?

-In order to avoid reinventing configuration and theme syntaxes, the [openbox] 3.6 specification is used.
-This does not mean that labwc is an openbox clone but rather that configuration files will look and feel familiar.
+In order to avoid reinventing configuration and theme syntaxes, the [Openbox] 3.6 specification is used.
+This does not mean that Labwc is an Openbox clone but rather that configuration files will look and feel familiar.

-Also, parsing GTK3+ and Qt themes for window decorations is very complicated, so using much simpler specs such as those used by openbox and xfwm makes sense for a compositor such as labwc, both in terms of implementation and for user modification.
+Also, parsing GTK3+ and Qt themes for window decorations is very complicated, so using much simpler specs such as those used by Openbox and xfwm makes sense for a compositor such as Labwc, both in terms of implementation and for user modification.

 Openbox spec is somewhat of a stable standard considering how long it has